timmychan97/HexagonTowerDefense/README.md

 # HexagonTowerDefense
-A simple, indie tower defense game created in Unity3D by (very) small team of enthusiast.
+A simple, indie tower defense game created in Unity by (very) small team of enthusiast.
 The game is hexagonal tile based, gameplay is very similar to traditional tower defense game.
 <Insert pictures>